 If the Senate adopts a text identical to that of the National Assembly, the law is transmitted without delay to the President of Faso for promulgation.
-In case of disagreement between the National Assembly and the Senate, or if the Senate has not decided within the time required, the National Assembly decides definitively.
+In case of disagreement between the National Assembly and the Senate, or if the Senate has not decided within the time required, a mixed joint [paritaire] commission is responsible for proposing a text on the provisions remaining in discussion.
+If the mixed joint commission does not reach a common text, the National Assembly decides definitively.

-However, the bills of law having for [their] principal object the organization of the territorial collectivities and of the representative instances of the Burkinabè established outside of Burkina Faso are submitted first to the Senate.

-In this case, if their is disagreement between the two Chambers, the Senate decides definitively.
+However, the bills of law having for [their] principal object the organization of the territorial collectivities, of the representative instances of the Burkinabè established outside of Burkina Faso and the questions of belief [culte] are submitted first to the Senate.
+In this case, if there is disagreement between the two Chambers and in the case of failure of the mixed joint commission, the Senate decides definitively.